-The project is being delivered by the Well-Connected Alliance, comprising the Transport Agency, Fletcher Construction, McConnell Dowell Constructors, Parsons Brinckerhoff, Beca Infrastructure, Tonkin and Taylor, and Japanese construction company Obayashi Corporation.
+The project is being delivered by the Well-Connected Alliance: the Transport Agency, Fletcher Construction, McConnell Dowell Constructors, Parsons Brinckerhoff, Beca Infrastructure, Tonkin and Taylor, and the Japanese construction company Obayashi Corporation.
 The Well-Connected Alliance has formed further partnerships with pre-cast concrete suppliers Wilson Tunnelling, which constructs the tunnel segments, and Spanish tunnel control specialists, SICE, which will manage long-term maintenance and operation.